antxamp/Election_Analysis/README.md

 ## Project Overview
 A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.

-1. Calulate the total number of votes cast.
+1. Calculate the total number of votes cast.

 2. Get a complete list of candidates who received votes.